mmistakes/made-mistakes-jekyll/_posts/2013-03-03-fraulein-doktor-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @fraulein-doktor"
+title: "Drinking from a red plastic cup"
-description: "PaperFaces portrait of @fraulein-doktor drawn with Paper by 53 on an iPad."
+description: "PaperFaces portrait of @fraulein_doktor drawn with Paper by 53 on an iPad."
 image: paperfaces-fraulein-doktor-twitter-lg
 thumb: paperfaces-fraulein-doktor-twitter-150.jpg
 category: paperfaces